Add custom CSS or edit template code

 A few notes before you begin

-Modifying themes using the Template Editor requires some basic knowledge of CSS, HTML and Liquid so be sure you’re comfortable with those areas before attempting any.
+Modifying theme code in the template editor requires some basic knowledge of CSS, HTML and Liquid so be sure you’re comfortable with those areas before attempting any.

 Check out Shopify's theme code customization tutorials.